mad01/mad01.github.io/_posts/2016-07-20-docker-apline-image-size-improvments.md

 {% endhighlight %}

-The conclution is that if you need to get small images base it on `alpine` and use the official alpine images that most project like python, java have official version of.
+The conclusion is that if you need to get small images base it on `alpine` and use the official alpine images that most project like python, java have official version of.